Tips for Buying Rural Land & Ranches in TX

 Many folks in Texas grew up in rural communities or had family members that did.
 People dream of getting back to a simpler way of life, out of the rat race of the city and away from the dang HOA!
 If you’re thinking about buying rural land here are a few things to consider.

 Property Use – Is your property going to be a future home site?
-Is it a place to hunt, fish or a place to get away from the city?
+Is it a place to hunt, fish or a place to get out of the city?
 If you’re going to keep animals on the property, pay close attention to what I stated above regarding exemptions.
 If it’s a future home site, you may need to consider schools and how close you are to groceries, hardware or feed stores.
 One important thing to consider when buying rural land is first making sure you can use the property the way you want.
 You will need to know if the property is deed restricted.
 Read more about this below.
 If it’s restricted, you’ll need to understand the restrictions and see if it prevents you from using the property the way you want.
 Don’t forget to find out what utilities are available and what the cost would be to bring them to the property.

 Restricted or Unrestricted – Most people desire unrestricted land because “I don’t want any one telling me what to do on my land!!”
 Actually most restrictions in rural areas are usually pretty light and are designed to keep the area looking nice and nice looking areas are great for resale and maintaining property values.
-I deal with restrictions all the time and they don’t bother me at all.
+I deal with restrictions all the time and they don’t personally bother me.
 If they seem too restrictive then that property may not be for you.
 It’s never a good idea to buy a deed restricted property and think you can do whatever you want on the property.
 You may end up tearing something down or even end up in court!
 The most common restrictions I see are no mobile homes, no junk yards, no pig farms, no shooting ranges, no commercial businesses, etc. Think about how miserable it would be if a shooting range opened up next door to you?
 In that scenario you’d be very grateful to have deed restrictions that prevented that from happening.
 The moral of this story, not all deed restrictions are bad and most help keep the peace, the community looking nice and property values at or above market.

 Utilities – It’s important to understanding where your power is coming from and who the provider is.
 If you need an easement from a neighbor to run power to a property that you are buying, make sure you can get the easement before signing on the dotted line to purchase the property.
 Some rural properties are lucky enough to have public water, but if not, get an idea of how deep the wells are in the area and the gpm that is to be expected.
 You can usually count on using satellite for your TV and internet.
 Sometimes local rural providers such as S.O.S. or Western Broadband have other internet options.
 Now days most folks don’t require a land line for their phone but if you need one keep that in mind as well.
 And always check on your septic costs for your particular county.